Natural habitats and biodiversity

 WESSA is a membership-based organisation and, throughout South Africa, our members initiate environmental projects and organise educational events and activities in their local communities.
 By joining WESSA, you will be helping to provide valuable support for these volunteer initiatives and will be part of a growing environmental network operating at a grassroots community level via our branches, partners, business members, affiliates and friends groups.

-Click here to download our bumper, Membership Newsletter (October-December 2020) with report back from our Regions, along with other green news and happenings,.
+Our July-August Membership Newsletter with report back from the Regions plus other green news and happenings.